Do NOT eat dirt. Debunking the dangerous anti-hygiene misinformation spread by certain microbiologists and doctors.

 Cleaning up the hygiene hypothesis (2017), by Megan Scudellari.
 The rise of allergy and autoimmune diseases is due to much more than rampant cleanliness.
 Is it time to throw out the hygiene hypothesis?
 Today, epidemiological, experimental, and molecular evidence support a different hypothesis: Early exposure to a diverse range of “friendly” microbes — not infectious pathogens — is necessary to train the human immune system to react appropriately to stimuli http://www.pnas.org/content/114/7/1433.full

-There is one opinion sentence in it which “pro dirt” people used to justify perpetuating their position:
+There is one opinion sentence in it that “pro dirt” people used to justify perpetuating their position:

 “We’re talking about a number of factors, not just one.
 It’s the diet, sanitation, antibiotic use, parasites, and more…”